Alexander Markham

-Sir Alexander Fred Markham, born 1950, is Professor of Medicine at the University of Leeds, Director of the Molecular Medicine Institute at St James's University Hospital, and a former Chief Executive of Cancer Research UK.
+Sir Alexander Fred Markham, born 1950, is professor of medicine at the University of Leeds, director of the Molecular Medicine Institute at St James's University Hospital, and a former chief executive of Cancer Research UK.

 Academic career

-Markham graduated from the University of Birmingham with a BSc in Chemistry in 1971 and a PhD, also in Chemistry, in 1974.
-He qualified in Medicine in 1985 at the Universities of London and Oxford.
+Markham graduated from the University of Birmingham with a BSc in chemistry in 1971 and a PhD, also in chemistry, in 1974.
+He qualified in medicine in 1985 at the Universities of London and Oxford.

-Markham has been one of the pioneers of molecular genetics research in the UK from the late 1980s.
-His work has included the development of DNA Fingerprinting, work which received the Queen's Award for Technological Achievement in 1990.
-He has been Professor of Medicine at the University of Leeds since 1993.
+Markham has been one of the pioneers of molecular genetics research in the UK since the late 1980s.
+His work has included the development of DNA fingerprinting, work which received the Queen's Award for Technological Achievement in 1990.
+He has been a professor of medicine at the University of Leeds since 1993.

-Markham serves on a number of Advisory Panels for the Medical Research Council and the Department of Health.
-He is Chairman of the Office for the Strategic Coordination of Health Research (OSCHR) Translational Medicine Board.
+Markham serves on a number of advisory panels for the Medical Research Council and the Department of Health.
+He is chairman of the Office for the Strategic Coordination of Health Research (OSCHR) Translational Medicine Board.

-He is a fellow of the Academy of Medical Sciences and a former Chairman of the National Cancer Research Institute.
+He is a fellow of the Academy of Medical Sciences and a former chairman of the National Cancer Research Institute.

+Markham also advises the German government on its cancer research strategy.

 Personal life

-Markham's wife Dr Lisa Brown, Lady Markham, is an expert biochemist and a member of the British Toxicology Society.
-She works as a Chartered Patent Attorney.
-The couple live in Leeds with their children Grace and James.
+Markham's late wife Dr Lisa Brown, Lady Markham, was an expert biochemist and a member of the British Toxicology Society.
+She worked as a Chartered Patent Attorney.
+The couple have two children; Grace and James.
+Markham is a fan of Manchester City.